masteroogway679/COP3003_ProgrammingII/README.md

 Presented the UML diagram for the project

 Member 4: [Joel Concepcion]
-Worked on the .h files for class Player, Game, and save/load system.
+Worked on the .h files for class Player and Game.
+Added blackjack implementation and polished code.
 Presented abstraction + code snippet + live demo for the project

 AI and External Resources Disclosure (Required)
 You must clearly document all external help used in this project.

 AI Tools: Tools that will be used in the project include ChatGPT, Claude, and Google Gemini.
-So far, I asked ChatGPT to provide sample code for polymorphism and abstraction, along with explanations of each Casino game's goal.
+Claude helped in giving us a class design and means of dividing work in the project.
+ChatGPT was asked to provide sample code for polymorphism and abstraction, along with explanations of each Casino game's goal.
 So far, I have learned how polymorphism and abstraction work and the objective of each Casino game.
+AI was also used to help with input validation using cin.fail, clear, and ignore.

 CHAT GPT ALSO ASSISTED WITH:

-SETTING UP THE CODE WITH CASINO.CPP (SPECFICALLY WITH CIN.IGNORE).
 PROVIDING A BREAKDOWN OF WHAT SICBO, SLOTS, AND BLACKJACK DO FIXING COMPILER AND LOGICAL ERRORS WITH PURE C++ CODE CONSTRUCTING A WORKABLE SLOTS.H AND SLOT.CPP CODE FOR THE GUI